Phil X: Bon Jovi (2011–present)

 In 2011, Phil X substituted for Bon Jovi's lead guitarist Richie Sambora, who missed 13 dates after entering rehab, and later filled in for Sambora on the US and Europe leg of the 2013 tour after Sambora left the band suddenly for personal reasons.
-It was a mutual friend between Phil X and Jon Bon Jovi, Arman Ghasemi, who recommended to Jon Bon Jovi to use Phil X as a substitute.
+Arman Ghasemi, a mutual friend of Jon Bon Jovi and Phil X, recommended Phil as a substitute.

 In mid-2013 he filled in for Sambora during a number of dates of the Because We Can tour, including their only Italian date in Milan, the entire British leg of the tour including the Isle of Wight Festival, Hyde Park BST dates, the South African leg, the South American leg, and the Australian leg.
 In 2016, Phil X became an official member in the band along with bass guitarist Hugh McDonald and also features as guitarist for the band on their single "This House Is Not for Sale" on the album of the same name as well as their latest studio effort Bon Jovi: 2020.
 In 2019, Phil X was inducted into the Mississauga Music Walk of Fame, which recognizes notable people with musical talent that have their roots in the Ontario city.

 In 2016, he appeared in the documentary Hired Gun, a film about session musicians.

+As of 2026 Phil X is touring with Triumph on their Rock & Roll Machine Reloaded 50th Anniversary Tour.

 Personal life

 Phil X was born to Greek-Canadian parents and grew up in Mississauga, Ontario, raised in the Erindale subdivision.
-Phil was previously married to Ninette Terhart.
+Phil's first marriage was to vocalist Ninette Terhart while they were both members of the group Powder which broke up in 2010.
 In 2013, Phil married Lindy Green and has two children with her.